Thursday, February 27, 2025

 Or much larger ones with more complex shapes, and multi-storeyed if you like.
 Now you can see how the inverted corner works:

-The discs are applied, magnetic side down, to the terrain cloth.
+The discs are applied, magnetic side down, to the battlefield cloth.
 They snap strongly to the magnetic sheeting beneath.
 First, one fixes the corners of the sheet in place then puts discs around the hills to define them.

 Et voila!
 You have hilly terrain.
 Now to put down trees, rivers, etc. and finally the armies.